waymondo/activerecord-exclusive-arc/README.md

 end
 ```

-The check constraint ensures `ActiveRecord` validations can’t be bypassed to break the fabeled rule - "There
+The check constraint ensures `ActiveRecord` validations can’t be bypassed to break the fabeled
-Can Only Be One™️".
-Traditional foreign key constraints can be used and the partial indexes provide improved
+rule - "There Can Only Be One️".
+Traditional foreign key constraints can be used and the partial
-lookup performance for each individual polymorphic assoication.
+indexes provide improved lookup performance for each individual polymorphic assoication.

 ### Exclusive Arc Options